pygmystack/pygmy/docs/troubleshooting.md

 ### I get an error like `listen tcp 0.0.0.0:53: bind: address already in use` during `pygmy up`

-If during starting of `pygmy` you see an error like that:
+If during starting of `pygmy-go` you see an error like that:

         Error response from daemon: driver failed programming external connectivity on endpoint amazeeio-dnsmasq:
         Error starting userland proxy: listen tcp 0.0.0.0:53: bind: address already in use
         Error: failed to start containers: amazeeio-dnsmasq

-You are probably on Ubuntu and the by default started DNS server by Ubuntu conflicts with the one we provide with `pygmy`.
+You are probably on Ubuntu and the by default started DNS server by Ubuntu conflicts with the one we provide with `pygmy-go`.
 The resolution depends on Ubuntu version.

 #### Ubuntu before 18.04
 You should disable it, see here: http://askubuntu.com/a/233223 (no worries, the default started DNS server is actually not used, so it's safe to disable it).